We here at Kili Experts are delighted to offer two unofficial routes. The first, and most well-known, is the Alternative Lemosho Route:

 The ‘Alternative Lemosho’ trek

-This has been our favourite route up Kilimanjaro for several years now.
-In short, it takes the best official route on the mountain – Lemosho – and, in our opinion, improves upon it.
+This has been one of our favourite routes up Kilimanjaro for several years now.
+In short, it takes the longest official route on the mountain – Lemosho – and, in our opinion, improves upon it.

 What’s so special about this route?

 The Alternative Lemosho Route uses as its template one of the official routes – the standard Lemosho Route.
 However, instead of heading round the southern side of Kibo, the Alternative Lemosho Route heads round the little-used northern side on a path known as the Northern Circuit.
 It then heads to the summit via the School Hut and Gilman’s Point.

 The reason we like this route so much is that we like to think we know what people are looking for from their Kilimanjaro climb: great views, adventure, the opportunity to see some of the local wildlife, and the chance to spend virtually each day of their climb in completely different scenery to the day before.
 We also know what trekkers regard as the number one disappointment on the mountain: hordes of climbers that swamp certain campsites and have turned certain routes into one huge unbroken queue of people stretching up the mountain slope.